ray-project/ray/doc/source/train/predictors.rst

 Online Inference
 ----------------

-Check out the :ref:`air-serving-guide` for details on how to perform online inference with AIR.
+Check out the :ref:`air-serving-guide` for details on how to perform online inference.